Core care

 Environment

 Mentha x piperita 'Chocolate' originates from temperate regions worldwide, with species found in Europe, Asia, Africa, Australia, and North America and remains tied to those ecological conditions in cultivation, and growers still see those regional traits in day-to-day care.
 Its wild form is associated with warm understory or open tropical habitats with seasonal rainfall, where its purple flowers and foliage is a key distinguishing feature.
 The species was cultivated regionally and later spread through horticulture during the 19th and 20th centuries.
 In modern indoor culture, it is used as an ornamental plant for homes, offices, and container displays.
-Growers keep returning to it because it pairs practical maintenance with a strong ornamental signature in everyday settings.
+In practice, growers keep returning to it because it pairs practical maintenance with a strong ornamental signature in everyday settings.

 Notoriously invasive - spreads so aggressively it must be contained in pots.